liftek22/HOV-AV_paper/README.md

 TODO:   Check the difference between two scenarios above.

-But first  - let's finite the notebook.
+But first  - let's finish the notebook.

 Opened a new notebook to do clean analysis and add my stuff.